 Building your AI roadmap: the template

 Most AI roadmaps focus on capabilities and features when they should focus on reliability and failure modes.
-With 95% of AI pilots never making it to production and 73% of enterprise deployments failing, your roadmap must prioritize reliable agent patterns over impressive demos.
+With only 7% of organizations achieving full AI scale and the average enterprise scrapping 46% of pilots before production, your roadmap must prioritize reliable agent patterns over impressive demos.
 Start with constraints, measure operational health, and plan for continuous iteration.

 Key takeaways

-- Reliability beats capability every time - With 73% of enterprise AI deployments failing, your roadmap must prioritize proven patterns over flashy features
+- Reliability beats capability every time - With only 7% of organizations achieving full AI scale, your roadmap must prioritize proven patterns over flashy features

 - Start with constraints, not possibilities - Define what cannot break before you plan what you will build